-- Teach at least one session, and moderate or judge Write-offs each convention or judge Journalist of the Year selection at the spring conventions.
+- Teach at least one session, and moderate or judge National Student Media Contests each convention or judge Journalist of the Year selection at the spring conventions.

 STANDING COMMITTEE POSITIONS

 Bylaw Article VII, Section 1.
-This section specifies seven standing committees.
+This section specifies five standing committees.

 Digital Media Committee Chair